Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 data$cluster <- cuts
 ```

 Both languages begin by importing capabilities from libraries.
-The next code chuck uses the kmeans algorithm.
-It is housed in the `stats` library and works slightly differently.
+The next code chunk uses the `kmeans` algorithm.
+It is housed in the `stats` library and works slightly differently than a hierarchical algorithm.
 I find that R tends to feel more _procedural_ than python.

 ```r